ushelp/EasyBackup/readme.md

 ## English

 EasyBackup is a free open-source Java-based, cross-platform content backup, content compression, remote sending  task scheduling application and engine framework.
-Can run as application(**EasyBackup Application**), and can be extended as the content backup engine framework(**EasyBackup Engine Framework**).

-EasyBackup provide full support for the need to backup the content.
-Collection of content-based task scheduling backups, content compression, remote sending, command execution and more.
+Provide full support for the need to backup the content: Collection of content-based task scheduling backups, content compression, remote sending, command execution and more.
 And all this, just a simple configuration management to complete.

-**Latest version**: `3.3.2-RELEASE`
+Please choose according to purpose:

-**Plugins**:
+- **EasyBackup Application**: Can run as application (`libs/easybackup_application`)

-- `easybackup-mysql-plugin-3.2.0-RELEASE.jar`  MySQL Databasse Backup plugin
+- **EasyBackup Engine Framework**:  Can be extended as the content backup engine framework for Java (`libs/easybackup_engine_framework`)

 [English Readme](doc/readme_en.md)